 “The Authority considers that the Police officers policing the protest behaved professionally despite being faced with verbal and physical provocation, including the demonstrators’ kicking, punching, knocking off their hats, ripping off their epaulettes and pulling them into a hostile crowd.

 “It was only when the demonstrators sat down and blocked the southbound lanes of Symonds Street, causing obstruction and traffic disruption, that Police took action against them,” Sir David said.

 Some video footage that has been played in real-time by television media outlets does give the appearance that Police used considerable amounts of force in managing the demonstrators on 1 June 2012.
-However, after examining this video footage in slow motion, the Authority has found that in these instances Police used approved tactics including open palm strikes and a thumb pressure technique to the neck (a mastoid grip) to remove protestors who had linked arms and were sitting in the middle of Symonds Street.
-The Police were justified in removing the protestors and the force they used was proportionate, and no greater than was required, to achieve this purpose.
+However, after examining this video footage in slow motion, the Authority has found that in these instances Police used approved tactics including open palm strikes and a thumb pressure technique to the neck (a mastoid grip) to remove protesters who had linked arms and were sitting in the middle of Symonds Street.
+The Police were justified in removing the protesters and the force they used was proportionate, and no greater than was required, to achieve this purpose.